HectorRicardo/simple-music-app/README.md

     - The player is only called from the `MediaSession`.
     - Receives command callbacks from the `MediaController`, and forwards these commands to the player.
         - Command callbacks are also known as "Session callbacks".
-    - When the player updates its state, sends a controller callback to the `MediaController` to notify about this update.
+    - When the player updates its state, sends a controller callback to the `MediaController` notifying about this update.

 <figure>
   <img src="docs_images/media-app-with-android-classes.png" alt="Media app diagram with Android classe">